-Mikio Okumura - Board Member
+Mikio Okumura - Chief Executive Officer of Sompo International Holdings Ltd. and Board Member

 Mikio Okumura was appointed an Executive Director of Sompo International in March 2019.
 An executive officer of Sompo Holdings, Inc. since April 2015 and director since June 2016, he was appointed Group Chief Strategy Officer in April 2019.
 Previously, he served as business owner of Nursing Care & Healthcare at Sompo Holdings since April 2017 and Chairman and Executive Officer of Sompo Care Inc. Mr. Okumura joined the company in Brazil in 1989 and, throughout his thirty year tenure with Sompo Holdings, has held leadership roles within investment banking, the overseas insurance business, and corporate planning.